alerzohq/admin-v2/README.md

 The git flow is really simple, just create your `feature/*`, `hotfix/*` or `bug/*` branch from the correct branch, and once you're done with your changes open a MR

-With this hook, you can fetch the data on first render, additionally you can also use `refetch` function to make a fetch again.

-In case you won't need to fetch on first render and instead make a lazy call using the lazy hook:

 ## Folder Structure

 This project adopts the container-presentational design pattern.
 Below is an overview of the folder structure and their respective roles: